dvdmtw98/notes/notes-vault/software-engineering/devops/docker/docker.md

 ### Miscellaneous Points

-* Containers are only alive till the command that started the container is running
-* When we specify an command at the end of the "docker run" command it will overwrite the default startup command of the container
+* When we specify a command at the end of the "docker run" command it will overwrite the default startup command of the container.
-* It is best practice to create a new network for each application
+* It is considered best practice to create a new network for each application.
 * The default network driver used by Docker is Bridge.
 The default bridge does not have a DNS Server.
-To overcome this issue the `--link` flag can be used which allows to link containers that need to communicate with each other together
+To overcome this issue the `--link` flag can be used which allows to link containers that need to communicate with each other together.
-* When we run a container an new read/ write layer is added over the base image (a new copy of base image is not created) because of this only extra space for the new layer is required
+* When we run a container a new read/ write layer is added over the base image (a new copy of base image is not created) because of this only extra space for the new layer is required.